shockch4rge/ts-discord-bitjam/README.md

 # Notes
 Creating a song's audio resource can be extremely buggy when working with ytdl-core or ytdl.
 Most of the time, the song cuts out halfway and throws an error.
 This has been a known issue on discordjs's part (I think) and they came out with a solution.

-Here's an extract from a music bot example that they thankfully provided on Github:
+Here's an extract from a music bot example that [thankfully provided on GitHub]:
 ```ts

 export default class Song {